 Who are we?

 Emmanuel House (E-House) is a faith based, nonprofit, organization located in the City of Detroit.
 Incorporated by Reverend Timothy Thompson, two days after eulogizing his brother whose death was caused by his drug participation (selling and using).
-E-House is governed by a seven member Board of Directors and had an operating budget of $1.5 Million dollars.
+E-House is governed by a seven member Board of Directors.
 We are funded primary through federal and local funding resources.

 Mission Statement It is the mission of Emmanuel House to assist any person needing housing or substance abuse related assistance regardless of their income, religion, race or sex.
 We strive to help individuals start a new beginning in life by providing an opportunity for them to become free from all forms of substance abuse and or lack of housing.